haiwen/seafile-admin-docs/manual/maintain/backup_recovery.md

 If you setup seafile server according to our manual, you should have a directory layout like:

 ```
-haiwen       # Replace the name with your organization name
+/opt/seafile
-  --seafile-server-8.0.x # untar from seafile package
+  --seafile-server-9.0.x # untar from seafile package
   --seafile-data   # seafile configuration and data (if you choose the default)
   --seahub-data    # seahub data
   --logs
   --conf
 ```

-All your library data is stored under the 'haiwen' directory.
+All your library data is stored under the '/opt/seafile' directory.

 Seafile also stores some important metadata data in a few databases.
 The names and locations of these databases depends on which database software you use.